thoughtspot/thoughtspot.github.io/pages/admin/backup_restore/overview_snapshot.md

 ## Create a manual snapshot

 You should create a snapshot before making any changes to the environment, loading a large amount of new data, or changing the structure of a table.
 ThoughtSpot limits you to 25 snapshots.
+If you need to delete a snapshot, contact ThoughtSpot Support.

 Taking a snapshot is fast, about 20 seconds.
 It happens invisibly in the background of a running cluster.
 If you would like to restore from a snapshot instead, contact ThoughtSpot Support.